This may come as a surprise to some of you: I have been accused of sometimes lacking tact.

 In one illustration, Jesus compared Bible teachers to trees.
 He said a good tree produces good fruit, and a rotten tree produces rotten fruit.
 ‘By their fruit you will recognize them,’ he said.
 (Matthew 7:18-20) Now, before you start thinking, ‘Well, my minister gives great sermons and organizes charities, so those must be good fruits,’ read a bit further.
 In verses 22 and 23 of the same chapter Jesus continued, "Many in that day will say to me, 'Lord, Lord, have we not prophesied in your name, and in your name cast out demons, and in your name done many mighty works?'
 Then I will tell them plainly, 'I never knew you; depart from me, you doers of wickedness.'”

 If your minister, like the scribes mentioned earlier, likes to walk around in clothing that makes him look special, he’s not one of Jesus’ ministers.
-If he expects the place of honor at get-togethers, he’s not one of Jesus’ ministers.
-If he likes special titles, like ‘Father’ or ‘Reverend,’ he’s not one of Jesus’ ministers.
-“Call no one 'Father' on earth, for One is your Father, in heaven.”
+If he expects a special seat at church or a place of honor at get-togethers, he’s not one of Jesus’ ministers.
+If he likes special titles, like 'Pastor', ‘Father’ or ‘Reverend,’ he’s not one of Jesus’ ministers.
+“Call no one 'Father' on earth, for One is your Father, in heaven,” Jesus commanded.
 (Matthew 23:9) And if he teaches things he can’t back up with a scripture, he is a liar, and he is not one of Jesus’ ministers.

 Jesus called Satan the father of the lie, and he further told the religious leaders of his day, ‘You are from your father the devil.’
 So, if a preacher tells a lie, he’s on the wrong team.

 So: was Robertson a liar?
 Yes.
-His claim that God brought the earthquake on Haiti to punish them for something he claims their forefathers did is a lie.
-The Bible clearly shows that God is not responsible for catastrophes.
+His claim, that God brought the massive earthquake that devastated Haiti to punish Haitians for something their forefathers supposedly did, is a lie.
+The Bible clearly shows that it is not God's fault when bad things happen.

 • James 1:13 ‘It is not possible for God to be tested by evil, and he himself puts no man to such a test.’